CRISPR Guide Design Tools and Algorithm

 All candidate targets with the capability of knocking out a gene, i.e. the cut-site of the target overlaps the coding region of a particular gene, are extracted from the target genome.
 For instance, we identified 9,967,686 guide sequences that target coding regions in the human genome (GRCh38).

-The targets for each gene are first sorted based on specific parameters (including on- and off-target score, relative position within gene, single-nucleotide polymorphism (SNP) probability, and fraction of isoforms covered; descriptions of each parameter and scoring methodology is explained in the next section: Parameter Scoring) passing certain thresholds, with those that pass being given the highest priority.
+The targets for each gene are first sorted based on specific parameters passing certain thresholds, with those that pass being given the highest priority.
+Parameters include on- and off-target score, relative position within the gene, single-nucleotide polymorphism (SNP) probability, and fraction of isoforms covered (descriptions of each parameter and scoring methodology are given in the next section: Parameter Scoring) passing certain thresholds, with those that pass being given the highest priority.
 The threshold for each parameter is:

 - On-target score ≥ 0.4